rohanraaj2/rohanraaj2/README.md

 I'm currently a student of Habib University.

-- 👯 I’m looking to collaborate on projects in Python, C++, C#, Verilog, SQL, MongoDB, LaTex, etc.
+- 👯 I’m looking to collaborate on projects in Python, C++, C#, Verilog, Visual Basic, SQL, MongoDB, LaTex, etc.
 - 🤔 I’m looking forward to learn Java and make web based applications.
 - ⚡ Fun fact: I like working on all sorts of projects, i.e simple game development, projects involving data, etc.